defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/overview.md

 Many approaches to conduct a testing campaign can be taken and are “correct”, yet having a systematic and well-organized one helps *a lot*.
 Here are some take-aways from previous project, which *might* help:

 - Start by reviewing the properties and invariants.
-See the doc above on how to find them, keeping in mind that **"having only a few selected critical (and well tested) invariants is therefore better than a list of 50 highly complex, tightly coupled to the implementation, ones"**.
+See the doc above on how to find them, keeping in mind that **"having only a few selected critical (and well tested) invariants is better than a list of 50 highly complex, poorly defined or understandable, ones"**.
 - Setup for fuzzing or formal verification can be taken from the integration tests - rather as a template than blindly pasting them, as to avoid inheriting any complexity debt coming from setting up a fork for instance.
-- We tend to start from one given path (ie "how to test the first invariant" for instance), including handlers to reach it, then incrementally add to cover other (instead of, for instance, adding handlers for every functions and deal with the complexity later).
+- We tend to start from one given path (ie "how to test the first invariant" for instance), including handlers to cover it, then incrementally add handlers to cover other paths (instead of, for instance, adding handlers for every functions and deal with the complexity later).
 - Test functions are easier to grasp when expressed in Hoare logic (precondition, including pranks; action, as a single call; postcondition).
 In the rare case where multiple actions are conducted within a single test function, this is expressed as multiple Hoare logic blocks.

 ```solidity